-Cell phones are allowed only for students who walk home but must be on silent mode and kept in the backpack at all times.
+Cell phones are also allowed for students who walk home but must be turned off and kept in the backpack at all times.
 The phone cannot be used during school hours or while attending TEC.
 Phones are not allowed for other students.
 No other electronic devices are allowed to be brought to school.